Azure/IoT-Pi-Day/Lab 1 - Getting started with the Sense HAT/Lab 1.1 - Reading SenseHat Data/README.md

 ## Prerequisites
 1. The Laptop is setup correctly, see [Setting up the Laptop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop).
 2. The Resource Configuation Lab is completed, see [Lab 1.0 - Resource Configuration](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%201%20-%20Getting%20started%20with%20the%20Sense%20HAT/Lab%201.0%20-%20Resource%20Configuration).
-3. Get the IP Address of your Raspberry Pi device.
+3. Have the IP address of your Raspberry Pi device.
+If you don’t have it, as a proctor for it.
+    > Each device has been assisnged an IP Address that correlate to it's MAC Address.

 ## Estimated time to complete
 - 20 min